afombravo/tnseeker/README.md

                   tnseeker_latest.sif
 ```

-5. Start a `tnseeker` run, like so:
+5. Start a `tnseeker` run with, for example, the following command:

 ```
 cd /input_files;